How to Dissolve Gummy Vitamins: What Your Manufacturer Isn't Telling You

 What to Watch For

-Timing: Note how long it takes for the gummy to break down halfway, then completely.
+Timing: Note how long it takes to break down halfway, then completely.
 A well-made gummy typically takes 20-40 minutes to dissolve fully at room temperature.

-Oil separation: This is big.
+Oil separation: This is key.
 If you see oil droplets floating to the surface within the first few minutes, those fat-soluble vitamins (A, D, E, K) weren't properly emulsified.
-This doesn't just affect how it dissolves-it affects whether your body can actually absorb those vitamins.
+That affects absorption.

 Coating behavior: Many gummies have a thin coating to prevent sticking.
 Does it peel off as one intact film?
-That's over-application.
+Over-application.
 Does it disappear immediately?
 That coating won't survive humidity.

 Clumping: Does the gummy stick together in chunks instead of breaking down smoothly?
 That indicates excess moisture or a formulation problem.